A person holding a cinnamon roll.

 Advertising

 The origins of this glorious medium between breakfast and lunch may be contested, but there’s no questioning Chicago’s admiration for brunch.
-From standards like pancakes and French toast to Southern staples like shrimp and grits to creative fusions such as royal breakfast pies, you’ll find brunch dishes at the best Chicago restaurants for every craving—or hangover.
+From morning standards like pancakes and French toast to Southern staples like shrimp and grits and chicken fried steak, you’ll find brunch dishes for every craving—or hangover—at the best Chicago restaurants.
 And whether it’s cozying up inside with close friends on a cold winter day, enjoying a Sunday Funday with a bottomless brunch or fueling up before exploring the city, there's a spot that has exactly what you need.
-So read on to discover our picks for the best brunches in Chicago.

-RECOMMENDED: Find the best breakfast in Chicago
+RECOMMENDED: Find the best breakfast restaurants in Chicago

 Time Out Market Chicago